 Looking for a way to escape the summer heat?
 Pop into one of the many exhibits and museums the city has to offer.
 Some are even free to the public.

 The Drama Book Shop

 While not technically an exhibit, we couldn’t leave this place off the list.
 The Drama Book Shop, the iconic hub of the NYC theatre community, has finally reopened at its new location at 266 West 39th Street.
 Check out the new design with its photographic bookworm, and relax with a new play or book at the little nooks to read in.
 Visit the Drama Book Shop website to make a shopping reservation, and read more about the interior design from Hamilton scenic designer David Korins.

 266 W 39th St, New York, NY 10018

 Madame Tussauds Broadway Exhibit

-Create the magic of Broadway at Madame Tussauds’s latest experience: Broadway Play Your Part.
+Create the magic of Broadway at Madame Tussauds’s special experience: Broadway Play Your Part.
 Celebrating Andrew Lloyd Webber, this exhibit will let you tap out a song on a giant floor piano, or try on Cats stage makeup.
-Tickets start at $29.95 online.
+Tickets start at $36.99 online.

 234 W 42nd St, New York, NY 10036

-SpyScape is the latest exhibit experience to hit New York City.
+SpyScape is one of the latest exhibit experiences to hit New York City.
 Bring the whole family and find out if you have what it takes to become a spy.
 For 007 fans, you must check out the exclusive James Bond exhibit, featuring the spy’s famous Aston Martin.
 Tickets are time- and date-specific, so book your tickets in advance.

 928 8th Ave, New York, NY 10019